Ircama/osm-carto-tutorials/README.md

  * additional settings in _config.yml
  * developed improved sidebar
+ * added last modification date for the whole site and for each page (using GitHub commit dates)
+ * added last site version (using last GitHub tag name)
  * revised css and js to allow fully responsive site for smartphones, tablets and different desktop resolutions
  * developed extensive style for print including automatic chapter numbering
  * developed a smart site map